Mirtia/CyberApocalypse-2023-WriteUps/Forensics/Roten/README.md

 -----------------------------310973569542634246533468492466--
 ```

-By replacing the eval with echo and running the script to an online *.php* [tester](https://onlinephp.io/) we get the following output:
+By replacing the eval with echo and running the script to an online *.php* [tester](https://onlinephp.io/) we get the following output.

 ```php
 ?><?php